end2endzone/end2endzone-hugo/content/blog/2014-09-14-final-flight-of-a-super-cub-lp.md

 # The damage

 As I said earlier in [The Hobby Zone Super Cub LP RTF.
-A good beginner’s RC plane](/the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane/), the plane can be repaired easily.
+A good beginner's RC plane](/the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane/), the plane can be repaired easily.
 As long as your electronics are still working, it is hard to damage the plane beyond repair.

 Here the description of the damage: